Malignant (2021 film): Critical response

 Frank Scheck of The Hollywood Reporter was more critical, writing: "The film might have been outrageously bizarre fun if it displayed any humor or ironic self-consciousness, but everything is played so straight that viewers will find themselves laughing not with the film, but at it."
 Lindsey Bahr of the Associated Press gave the film a score of 1 out of 4 stars, describing it as "simply ridiculous" and writing: "If you must see Malignant, a theater might honestly be the best bet.
 That way at least you can laugh along in utter shock with your fellow theater-goers."
 Simon Abrams of RogerEbert.com also gave the film 1 out of 4 stars, describing it as "a horror movie that is as long as it is underwhelming."

 Some critics suggested the film was intended as parody or self-parody.
-Ian Linn of Study Breaks wrote, "Malignant seems to take these tropes of Wan’s earlier works to such extreme lengths it becomes difficult to see them as anything other than deliberate self-parody."
+Ian Linn of Study Breaks wrote, "Malignant seems to take these tropes of Wan's earlier works to such extreme lengths it becomes difficult to see them as anything other than deliberate self-parody."
 Herpai Gergely of theGeek wrote, "Seeing Malignant, one almost wonders if, on the contrary, this joker is not knowingly laughing in the face of these new audiovisual actors.
-Indeed, everything in the film rhymes with parody.
-From the detective duo – reminiscent of Danny Pino and Tracie Thoms in Cold Case – to the script’s development, which resembles an entirely freewheeling Saw.
-Particular camera angles also give the impression of being too much, like this unbridled shot above the creepy haunted house.
-It’s hard to imagine that a brain capable of conceiving a horror film as deft as Insidious could produce such grotesque images without an ulterior motive."
+Indeed, everything in the film rhymes with parody."

+About the reception, James Wan said:

+I would tell people that knowing as little as possible about Malignant is the best way to go into the film.
+We were also very conscious about the trailer not giving too much away.
+I purposely wanted the movie to feel like you were coming into a typical James Wan-type horror film, only to then pull the rug out from underneath you toward the end of the movie.
+And that either turned people off or it made them completely reassess the film in a different light.
+So it got a very strong reaction.The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.

+Plagiarism Accusation

+In 2022, filmmaker Adam Cosco filed a lawsuit against James Wan and Ingrid Bisu, claiming the film had plagiarized content from a screenplay he had written titled "Little Brother", which he claimed they had previous access to.

+Details of the lawsuits pointed out that both screenplays featured: "a twist that the protagonist has her twin brother absorbed inside her in the form of a malignant tumor, an inciting incident where the main female character is a victim of violence at the hands of a man that allows the twin to take over her body, and scenes of hypnotherapy in which the protagonist recalls repressed memories from childhood, among other things."

+The lawsuit was eventually settled out of court in 2024, with details not disclosed.